njlyon0/supportR/README.md

 ## helpR Packages

-There are currently six functions in `helpR`:
+These are the functions currently in `helpR`:

 1.  `num_chk`
 2.  `multi_num_chk`